ESA title

 Name: Fluorescence Explorer (FLEX)

-Objectives: To provide global measurements of vegetation fluorescence; to quantify photosynthetic activity and plant stress by mapping vegetation fluorescence; to advance our understanding of the functioning of the photosynthetic machinery and the actual health and performance of terrestrial vegetation; and to generate monthly global maps with a spatial resolution of 300 m × 300 m and a swath width of 150 km.
+Goals: To provide global measurements of vegetation fluorescence, and quantify photosynthetic activity and plant stress through fluorescence mapping.
+The aim is to improve our understanding of photosynthetic functioning and the health and performance of terrestrial vegetation, while generating monthly global maps at a spatial resolution of 300 m × 300 m.

 Satellite: The satellite is based on a small platform with recurring Myriade evolution mechanical configuration and Copernicus Sentinel-3 avionics.
-It measures 1.5 m high x 1.2 m wide x 1.2 m long in launch configuration with the Floris instrument mounted on the top panel.
-There are two solar array panels on each side of the main body.
-When deployed in orbit this results in a total width of 5.2 m.
+In orbit it measures 1.5 m x 4.9 m x 1.6 m.

 Life: 3.5 years (plus a three-month commissioning phase) to cover at least three seasonal vegetation cycles on the northern and southern hemispheres

-Launch: Mid-2024 on a Vega-C rocket from Kourou, French Guiana
+Launch: 2026 on a Vega-C rocket from Kourou, French Guiana

 Orbit: Sun-synchronous at an altitude of 814 km and an inclination of 98.64° with a 27-day repeat cycle

-Tandem: The FLEX satellite orbits 100 km ahead of a Copernicus Sentinel-3 satellite, which provides additional measurements of the atmosphere and land surface
+Tandem: The FLEX satellite orbits 40–100 km km ahead of a Copernicus Sentinel-3 satellite, which provides additional measurements of the atmosphere and land surface

 Mission control: ESA’s European Space Operations Center (ESOC) in Darmstadt, Germany, and in coordination with EUMETSAT for tandem flight with Copernicus Sentinel-3.